-Gift cards are a proven way to increase sales and boost your revenue, and with the global gift card market growing significantly, here are 11 ideas you can use to sell more gift cards and maximise your share.
+Gift cards are a proven way to increase sales and boost your business revenue, and with the global gift card market growing significantly, here are 11 ideas you can use to sell more gift cards and maximise your share of this lucrative market.

 Whether you see it as a primary sales tool for your business or not, your website is a fantastic place to highlight your gift cards.
 46% of all Google searches are looking for local information, so regardless of if a visitor is arriving on your website initially only to find your address or phone number, the important part is that they are there.
 You now have an opportunity to educate them on what you have to offer.